I. About Me

 III.
 Contact Information

-Also, I’m starting a newsletter at Substack.
-Be sure to subscribe — it’s free!
+Also, I’m starting a newsletter called “Human, All Too Human” on Substack.
+Subscribe for stories about humanity — it’s free!

-Lastly, if you enjoy my writing and would like me to write for you personally, let’s talk!
-Send an email to email@example.com and I’ll get back to you promptly.
+Lastly, if you enjoy my writing and would like me to write for you, send an email to email@example.com and I’ll get back to you promptly.

 That’s it for now!
 Thanks again for being here, and happy reading.